Yadnesh-Ranshevare/DSA/Graph/Readme.md

 **To find the unvisited node with shortest distance we solve this Dijkstra's algorithm by modifying the [BFS algorithm](#breadth-first-searchbfs)**

 - here instead of using normal queue we use priority queue, where we consider distance as priority, therefor whenever we perform the remove operation we get node having shortest distance (in BFS we check whether the node is visited or not before executing this operation)
+- adding only distance may create some inconsistency as we don't which node that distance belongs to (two nodes may have similar distance)
+- therefor along with distance we have to store the node to which tht distance belongs to
-- to do that we create the separate class name Pair, which hold the current node and its distance from the source
+- to do that we create the separate class name Pair, which hold the pair of current node and its distance from the source
 ```java
 public static class Pair{
     int node;